 6. Ushitakisan Daitoku-ji Temple

-There is a momiji (maple) avenue to stroll down; the beautiful Kinryū Falls nearby; and stalls selling local seasonal goods.
-The temple is one of Japan’s oldest and was used by Kūkai in the 9th century.
+There is a momiji (maple) avenue to stroll down, the beautiful Kinryū Falls nearby, and stalls selling local seasonal goods.
+The temple is one of Japan’s oldest, and was used by the monk Kūkai in the 9th century.

-On the same bus route, get off at Ushitaki-Onsen Seseragiso-mae bus stop if you fancy a soak in the feather-like waters of Iyoyaka no Sato-an, an onsen complex with outdoor baths.
+Pro tip: On the same bus route, get off at Ushitaki-Onsen Seseragiso-mae bus stop if you fancy a soak in the feather-like waters of Iyoyaka no Sato-an, a hot-spring complex with outdoor baths.

 7. Midōsuji Avenue